cncf/devstats.archive/USAGE.md

 List of tables:
 - `gha_actors`: const, users table
-- `gha_actors_emails`: const, holds one or more email addresses for actors, this is filled by `./import_affs` tool.
+- `gha_actors_emails`: const, holds one or more email addresses for actors, this is filled by `import_affs` tool.
-- `gha_actors_affiliations`: const, holds one or more company affiliations for actors, this is filled by `./import_affs` tool.
+- `gha_actors_affiliations`: const, holds one or more company affiliations for actors, this is filled by `import_affs` tool.
 - `gha_assets`: variable, assets
 - `gha_branches`: variable, branches data
 - `gha_comments`: variable (issue, PR, review)